'We All Feel At Risk': 100,000 People Dead From COVID-19 In The U.S.

 "Back in March, I did not think this would be possible — I was not expecting 100,000 deaths," said Christopher Murray, director of the Institute for Health Metrics and Evaluation at the University of Washington.

-"I really believed we as a nation would have taken the decision to put in place social distancing and accepted the economic hardship that it's creating, and that we would have stuck to it to get transmission down to a very low level," he added.
+"I really believed we as a nation would have taken the decision to put in place social distancing and accepted the economic hardship that it's creating, and that we would have stuck to it to get transmission down to a very low level."

 A study done this month by a Columbia University research team suggests the number of coronavirus deaths in the U.S. could have been considerably lower had Americans been told sooner to stay home and maintain social distancing.

-A "pre-print" version of the report — meaning it has yet to be peer reviewed — finds that "55% of reported deaths as of May 3, 2020 could have been avoided if the same control measures had been implemented just one week earlier."
+A "pre-print" version of the report — meaning it has yet to be peer-reviewed — finds that "55% of reported deaths as of May 3, 2020, could have been avoided if the same control measures had been implemented just one week earlier."

 By that measure, the nationwide death toll on that date of 65,307 could have instead stood at 29,410 — meaning nearly 36,000 lives might have been saved.

-"The lesson isn't what this means for the next time we have a pandemic with a new virus," says Jeffrey Shaman, one of the study's co-authors.
+"The lesson isn't what this means for the next time we have a pandemic with a new virus," said Jeffrey Shaman, one of the study's co-authors.
 "The lesson is really what are we doing with this virus as we move forward that it isn't going anywhere and that we still have to contend with it."

-Asked on Thursday about the Columbia University study, President Trump dismissed it as "just a political hit job."
+Asked about the Columbia University study, President Trump dismissed it last week as "just a political hit job."

-A roller coaster ride of presidential predictions
+A roller-coaster ride of presidential predictions

 The number of Americans killed by the pandemic appears to be a sensitive subject for a president seeking reelection in November.
 His predictions have gone up and down several times.

 "We have it totally under control.
 It's one person coming in from China," Trump told CNBC on Jan.
-22, one day after the Centers for Disease Control and Prevention confirmed the first COVID-19 case in the U.S. "We have it under control.
+22, one day after the CDC confirmed the first COVID-19 case in the United States.
+"We have it under control.
 It's going to be just fine."

 Five weeks later, on Feb.
 27 — almost a month after the World Health Organization declared the COVID-19 outbreak a "public health emergency of international concern" — Trump continued to downplay the threat posed by the coronavirus.